 The Grand Prix Award can only be awarded by the Chairperson and IMPACT Council for a campaign which has stood out and provided the ‘WOW’ factor.
 The Jury Chair and the IMPACT Council may choose not to award a Grand Prix.

-2) The eligible judged campaign must initially be entered into the same European category as it was in the national competition and only in case there is no equivalent, is allowed to enter in the closest related category.
+1) All national winners can enter (Bronze, Silver & Gold) the competition.
+In case there are no awards in your country, you can enter without the pre-requirement of winning a national competition.
+The campaign must initially be entered into the same European category as it was in the national competition and only in case there is no equivalent, is allowed to enter in the closest related category.
 The campaign may then also be entered in multiple categories but must be written appropriately each time to reflect the category’s particular emphasis (see ‘emphasis note’ below each category description’).
-Member countries are: Czech Republic, Greece, Ireland, Italy, Spain and the United Kingdom.

 5) An ‘entry’ means one case with one choice of category.
 Should you enter the same case in three categories, this represents three entries and therefore three entry fees.

 6) Every entry is liable to pay an entry fee.
 Should the entry fee not be paid by 12 January 2023 the case will be automatically disqualified.
 Entries can be paid online by credit card or by bank transfer.

 7) Case description is split into:

 In order for the judges to understand your market situation and the national context of the campaign please make sure you give as much information as possible.

 8) Each entry should be submitted in English.
 All creative material must be translated into English.

 9) Any campaign can be submitted and all disciplines are welcome.

 10) The length of the submission is limited by the entry form format.
 This includes charts, statistics, tables and illustrations of the campaign itself.